 If you’re involved in capital raising discussions, this can give you an edge.
 You’ll be able to confidently present your company as an ESIC and demonstrate high growth potential.

 As with all things tax, it can get technical.
-The offset is limited to $200,000 per year for sophisticated investors and $50,000 for non-sophisticated investors.
+The offset is capped at $200,000 per year for sophisticated investors.
+Non-sophisticated investors are able to invest up to $50,000 per year, on which they can claim the 20% offset.

 How do you become an ESIC?